 The archaeology of the Indus civilization therefore challenges the widely-held myth that public goods-those that benefit everyone who invests labor in their production as well as many who do not-must be provisioned by rulers who are forced to accommodate citizen demand.
-Debate surrounding this assumption has long shaped the interdisciplinary study of collective action and public goods (e.g. Olson 1965: Levi 1988: Ostrom 1990; North 1990).
-Evidence from the past in fact reveals that there are many pathways to collective action (Blanton & Fargher 2008; Carballo 2013; Feinman & Carballo 2018), reinforcing Ostrom's (1990) critique of the conventional argument that societies only produce public goods when everyday people place pressure on the elite (e.g. Levi 1988).
+Debate surrounding this assumption has long shaped the interdisciplinary study of collective action and public goods (e.g., Olson, 1965; Levi, 1988; North, 1990; Ostrom, 1990).
+Evidence from the past in fact reveals that there are many pathways to collective action (Blanton and Fargher, 2008; Carballo, 2013; Feinman and Carballo, 2018), reinforcing Ostrom's (1990) critique of the conventional argument that societies only produce public goods when everyday people place pressure on the elite (e.g., Levi, 1988).
 People have in fact engaged in collective action, often at very large scales, in societies where there are no elites to speak off.
 With access to data from many such premodern societies, archaeologists are particularly well-positioned to address the origins of public goods.
-Often, the publicness and privateness of goods can be inferred from the material constraints to their use.
+Often, the publicness and privateness of goods can be inferred from the material constraints on their use.
 The high accessibility of public goods contrasts with the restricted accessibility of private goods, those that were constrained to a subset of people.
-Given that the people of the Indus built their cities in absence of all but trivial inequality (Green 2021), it is worth asking; how did they coordinate governance beyond households?
+Given that the people of the Indus built their cities in absence of all but trivial inequality (Green, 2021), it is worth asking: how did they coordinate governance beyond households?
 How did everyday people make and implement political decisions that resulted in forms of collective action that traditional political theories hold must be imposed from above?
 In this article, I argue that civic deliberation and bureaucracy, as well as guild-like organizations, were prominent features of Indus governance, incorporating significant proportions of urban populations into collective decision making and implementation, allowing them to engage in collective action without investing political authority within a fixed social stratum.
-The result was "good governance," that which responded to the needs of everyday people (sensu Blanton et al. 2021), over much of the Indus civilization's urban development.
+The result was "good governance," that which responded to the needs of everyday people (sensu Blanton et al., 2021), over much of the Indus civilization's urban development.